W I L D G A R D E N S E R I E S

 B I R D S E R I E S ‘ 2 1 - 2 3

-Bird is a common and symbolic motif in various cultures across the world and periods can be found in ancient ceramics as ceremonial vessels or sculptural totems.
-Referenced as manifestation of the supreme, longevity, immortality and good fortune, birds are often associated with divine qualities that human long for.
+The bird is a universal and enduring motif found across cultures and eras, appearing in ancient ceramics as ceremonial vessels and sculptural totems.
+Often regarded as a manifestation of the divine—symbols of longevity, immortality, and good fortune—birds embody qualities that humans have long aspired to.